opensearch-project/documentation-website/_migrations/migration-phases/using-traffic-replayer.md

 ## Metrics

-The Replayer emits various OpenTelemetry metrics to CloudWatch, and traces are sent through AWS X-Ray.
-The following some useful metrics that can help evaluate cluster performance.
+Traffic Replayer emits various OpenTelemetry metrics to Amazon CloudWatch, and traces are sent through AWS X-Ray.
+The following are some useful metrics that can help evaluate cluster performance.

 ### `sourceStatusCode`

-This metric tracks the HTTP status codes for both the source and target clusters, with dimensions for the HTTP verb, such as `GET` or `POST`, and the status code families, (200--299).
-These dimensions help quickly identify discrepancies between the source and target, such as when `DELETE 200s` become `4xx` or `GET 4xx` errors turn into `5xx` errors.
+This metric tracks the HTTP status codes for both the source and target clusters, with dimensions for the HTTP verb, such as `GET` or `POST`, and the status code families (200--299).
+These dimensions can help quickly identify discrepancies between the source and target, such as when `DELETE 200s` becomes `4xx` or `GET 4xx` errors turn into `5xx` errors.

 ### `lagBetweenSourceAndTargetRequests`